alpha-nero1/CrackingTheCodingInterview/README.md

 - 17.7 Really excellent use of Graphs to find similar name frequencies!
 - 17.9 (Kth Multiple) Very interesting algorithm, needs more time to comprehend.
 - 17.10 (Majority Element).
 Very clever way of getting the majority element in an array.
+- 17.21.
+(Volume of histogram). very clever way of using an array of maxes to simplify a problem.